$\Psi(2s)$ production in $p+A$ collisions: A brief description of the model

 Incorporation of final state dissociation in QVZ framework is largely different from the conventional approach.
 In usual practice, the nuclear dissociation of the different charmonium states are treated within Glauber model with an absorption cross section $\sigma_{\rm abs}$ quantifying the amount of dissociation.
 Note that, in the present approach, the nuclear effects are operative on the pre-resonant $c\bar{c}$ pairs which are yet to be hadronized.
-Hence for a given kinematic domain, the value of $\epsilon^2$ should be same for both $J/\psi$ and $\psi'$ formation.
-We have seen in ref.~\cite{partha1} that for both parameterizations of $F(q^2)$, the corresponding values of $\varepsilon^2$ exhibited non-trivial dependence on the beam energy ($E_b$)~\cite{partha1}.
-Lower the beam energy, larger is the value of $\varepsilon^2$, implying larger nuclear dissociations.
+Hence for a given kinematic domain, the value of $\epsilon^2$ should be same for both $J/\psi$ and $\psi(2S)$ formation.
+We have seen in ref.~\cite{partha1} that for both parameterisations of $F(q^2)$, the corresponding values of $\epsilon^2$ exhibited non-trivial dependence on the beam energy ($E_b$).
+Lower the beam energy, smaller would be the velocity of the colliding nuclei leading to larger collision time.
+Hence the CNM effects would be operative over a longer time and the charmonia during its evolution is more likely to encounter the nuclear medium.
+So as the beam energy is lowered, the value of $\epsilon^2$ increases, implying larger nuclear dissociations.
+This feature is also in-line with existing theoretical and experimental observations which (within a conventional Glauber model framework) report a larger J/$\psi$ absorption cross section at lower beam energies~\cite{Lourenco,NA60}.
+For a more quantitative information on values of $\epsilon^2$ at different beam energies and for different parameterizations, see Table III and Fig.13 of ref.~\cite{partha1}.